 The Audio Connections option lets you set up input or outputs associated with audio.
-When you select Audio Connections, a submenu appears with options: Fixed/Variable Out, Digital Audio Out, DVI Audio Input, and Center Speaker In.
+When you select the Audio Connections feature, a submenu appears with four options: Fixed/Variable Out, Digital Audio Out, DVI Audio Input, and Center Speaker In.